Pandemic Kids Struggle to Recognize Happy and Fearful Faces

 The Link Between Children’s Bedtime and Emotion Regulation

-A resent study from Pennsylvania State University suggests that a consistent bedtime for children leads to better emotion regulation while under stress or working with others.
+A recent study from Pennsylvania State University suggests that a consistent bedtime for children leads to better emotion regulation while under stress or working with others.
 Children Sleep Study Researchers analyzed sleep and behavior data of 143 six-year-olds, mothers of whom were trained about responsive parenting in the first 2.5 years following birth.
 The children…

 Read More